-Create a new version of an article
+Create a New Version of an Article

 Learn how to create and add new material to the Umbraco Documentation, including updated material for upcoming releases.

-You are to the documentation site.
+You are adding new material to the documentation site.

 When you are adding a brand new article to the Umbraco Documentation, there are a few questions that we recommend asking yourself before getting started:

-The steps to create, write, and add a brand new article to the Umbraco Documentation are outlined below:
+The steps to create, write, and add a new article to the Umbraco Documentation are outlined below:

 Fork the repository.